RegardsOss/regards-frontend/frontend-webapp/src/main/webapp/web_modules/modules/order-cart/README.md

 ## Route

 This module is routed as a dynamic module to display order cart content in user interface.
-It is also used by
-  * User order history module, to show an history order content
-  * Indirectly by admin order history module when displaying one history order content, though history module Static modules are always displayed in the interface layout.
+Static modules are always displayed in the interface layout.
 Dynamic modules are only displayed when the interface route is /modules/:module_id where module_id is the configuration identifier of the module.